 Ascending aortic diameter is> 55 mm

-Bicuspid valve is present with ascending aortic diameter 50 to 55 mm and either aortic growth rate is > 5 mm/year, aortic coarctation is present, or there is a family history of aortic dissection
+Bicuspid valve is present with ascending aortic diameter 50 to 55 mm and aortic growth rate > 5 mm/year, aortic coarctation, or a family history of aortic dissection

-Marfan syndrome is present with ascending aortic diameter > 50 mm (or less if the aortic growth rate is > 5 mm/year or there is a family history of aortic dissection at < 50 mm diameter
+Marfan syndrome is present with ascending aortic diameter > 50 mm (or less if the aortic growth rate is > 5 mm/year) or a family history of aortic dissection at < 50 mm diameter

 When cardiac surgery is being done for other reasons, concomitant aortic surgery is indicated if the ascending aortic diameter is ≥ 45 mm